Secret Service notified Capitol Police on evening of January 6, 2021, of earlier threat directed at Pelosi - KESQ

 It’s unclear when the post was discovered by Secret Service or if any other action was taken by the agency.
 Threats against Pelosi are common, and she is not a protectee of the Secret Service.

 The Parler user had been on the Secret Service’s radar since at least January 4, 2021.
-That’s when the agency discovered a threatening post from that account towards then-President-Elect Biden, which said, “We CANNOT allow #Biden to enter the white house,” according to the email obtained by CREW.
+That’s when the agency discovered a threatening post from that account toward then-President-elect Biden that said, “We CANNOT allow #Biden to enter the white house,” according to the email obtained by CREW.

 At the time of the notification, the person who posted the comments was not identified due to a “lack of identifying information.”
 It’s unclear if their identity was later discovered.

-Note: This story has been updated with a statement from the Secret Service.